Coulometric Titrators and Volumetric Titrators

-Karl Fisher Titration is a technique for the determination of moisture content.
+Karl Fischer Titration is a technique for the determination of moisture content.
 The technique was developed by a chemist named Karl Fischer.
-It is based on a reagent which reacts with water and converts the water into a non conductive chemical.
-Karl Fisher provides for the specific detection of water.
+It is based on a reagent which reacts with water and converts the water into a non-conductive chemical.
+Karl Fischer provides for the specific detection of water content in a product.

 There are two methods used to perform the Karl Fischer titration test.

-For samples cannot be dissolved in approved solvents and for samples that only release moisture at high temperatures, a Karl Fischer Oven-Evaporator is is used.
-The evaporator removes the water, which is moved to the titration cell by a dry inert gas and the titration is carried out.
+For samples that cannot be dissolved in approved solvents and for samples that only release moisture at high temperatures, a Karl Fischer Oven-Evaporator is used.
+The evaporator removes the water, which is moved to the titration cell by a dry, inert gas, and the titration is carried out.

 CSC Scientific Company, Inc

 Fairfax VA, 22031

 No part of this page or any other page in this site may be copied or reproduced in any way.